desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 ## Abstract

-This ADR introduces a new subspace-based fee grant method, which allows subspace service providers to pay the fees of subspace related transactions for the users.
+This ADR introduces a new subspace-based fee grant method, which allows subspace owners/admins to pay the fees of subspace-related transactions on behalf of the users.

 ## Context